DaveKeehl/svelte-reveal/README.md

 ## SvelteKit

-The way svelte-reveal transitions the elements does not work well with [SSR](https://kit.svelte.dev/docs/page-options#ssr), which is enabled by default on SvelteKit.
+The way Svelte Reveal transitions the elements does not work well with [SSR](https://kit.svelte.dev/docs/page-options#ssr), which is enabled by default on SvelteKit.
 One way to get around this issue, is to wrap your top-most element or component in your app inside an if-block that is evaluated to `true` only when its context has been updated, as in the following example.

 ```html
 <script>